The New York City Bar Association's Social Media Research Ethics Opinion

 INSTRUCTIONS: Read our article, "The New York City Bar Association's Social Media Research Ethics Opinion" and the New York City Bar Association's ethics opinion itself - then answer all of the questions below to earn one hours of participatory MCLE credit.

-CALIFORNIA: Internet For Lawyers certifies that this activity has been approved for MCLE credit by the State Bar of California in the amount of 1 hour of Legal Ethics participatory credit.
+CALIFORNIA: Internet For Lawyers certifies that this activity has been approved for MCLE credit by the State Bar of California in the amount of 1 hour of Legal Ethics self-study credit.
 Internet For Lawyers is a State Bar of California approved MCLE provider.

 ARIZONA: The State Bar of Arizona does not approve or accredit CLE activities for the Mandatory Continuing Legal Education requirement.
 This activity may qualify for 1 hour of "interactive" credit toward your annual CLE requirement for the State Bar of Arizona, when used in conjunction with materials available on this site to actively search the Internet for exam solutions.
 This includes ZERO hours of professional responsibility.